TheQuantiser/CustomCH/docs/PythonInterface.md

 ====================================

 [TOC]
 The C++ CombineHarvester class and a number of other tools have a python interface available.
-The module containing this interface can be imported like any other CMSSW python module:
+After building and installing the project the module can be imported in the usual way:

     import CombineHarvester.CombineTools.ch as ch